★[New Outlook Add-in] System RequirementsView Full Article

 During the implementation steps your contact in Inova Software will give you all the details about those claim rules.

 ★[Inova] Browser Specifications and System Requirements (cloud version)View Full Article

 Inova is supported or certified on the browsers and operating systems listed below.

 - Certified means that the browser or operating system has been tested in detail through functional test cases and user interface scenario compatibility.

 - Supported means that the browser or operating system has been tested for key functionality to ensure that critical features are working as designed.
 Only blocker bugs will be fixed for these browsers.

 Blocker means that a key feature does not work, cannot be used, or returns incorrect results and no workaround is possible for such bugs.

 Tip: Our testing suggests that Google Chrome provides the best performance when running Inova.
 So, to maximize the customer experience, we recommend using the latest version of Google Chrome.BrowsersCertified/Supported

-Chrome for windows (lastest version) Microsoft Edge (lastest version) Internet Explorer 11 (lastest version) Chrome for Mac (lastest version) Mozilla Firefox (lastest version) Safari iOS for Ipad/Iphone (lastest version) Safari for Mac Internet Explorer 10Client-Side Operating SystemCertified/Supported Windows 10 Windows 8 Windows 7
+Chrome for windows (latest version) Microsoft Edge Chromium (latest version) Internet Explorer 11 (latest version) Chrome for Mac (latest version) Mozilla Firefox (latest version) Safari iOS for Ipad/Iphone (latest version) Safari for Mac Internet Explorer 10Client-Side Operating SystemCertified/Supported Windows 10 Windows 8 Windows 7